Movie Review: Grumpy old gangsters

 The pop-up history in “The Irshman” is comparable to director Quentin Tarantino’s “Once Upon A Time in Hollywood” (2019), which played fast and loose with the facts concerning cult leader Charlie Manson and the 1969 killing of movie starlet Sharon Tate and others, even to invoking an alternative-fact ending.

 In “The Irishman,” the alternative facts are a continuum, including Sheeran’s claiming that he killed Hoffa and “Crazy Joey” Gallo.
-Fantasy and fact comingle in “The Irishman,” enhanced by scenes recreated or newsreel footage included as a backdrop to, for example, the John F. Kennedy election, Bay of Pigs Invasion, Kennedy assassination, Nixon impeachment and Hoffa incarceration, not to mention Don Rickles’ standup, Jerry Vale concertizing and Golddiggers high-kicking dancers.
+Fantasy and fact comingle in “The Irishman,” enhanced by scenes recreated or newsreel footage included as a backdrop to, for example, the John F. Kennedy election, Bay of Pigs Invasion, assassinations of JFK and Bobby Kennedy, Nixon impeachment and Hoffa incarceration, not to mention Don Rickles’ standup, Jerry Vale concertizing and Golddiggers high-kicking dancers.

 Scorsese and the lead actors in “The Irishman” explored the world of the Italian-American mob before.
 It’s as if their movie careers are married to the mob.
 Scorsese directed De Niro and Pesci in “Goodfellas” (1990) and “Casino” (1995).
 Scorsese also directed the 1860s’ Irish mob-themed “The Gangs Of New York” (2002) and the contemporary Boston mob-themed “The Departed” (2006).
 Whereas “Goodfellas” and “Casino,” as well as director Brian De Palma’s “Scarface” (1983), which starred Pacino as a drug dealer, seemed to glorify or at least hold in awe the lives of mobsters, there’s little such aggrandizement in “The Irishman.”